A Systematic Study of In-the-Wild Model Merging for Large Language Models: Do Methods Based on Task Arithmetic Enable Constructive Interference?

 These observations are quantified in \cref{tab:constructive_interference_task}, which reports both the probability of surpassing the base model and the corresponding relative improvement for each $n$.
 Across all four models, \textit{Task Arithmetic} exhibits a clear, monotonic trend: both the success probability and the relative gain steadily increase as more models are merged.
 For example, for \textsc{Llama 3B}, TA improves over the base model in only 20\% of combinations at $n{=}2$, but already reaches 80\% at $n{=}4$ and 100\% for all $n \ge 6$, with the average relative improvement rising from $-0.27$ at $n{=}2$ to $+0.89$ at $n{=}12$.
-This pattern consistently appears in the other models as well: TA reaches 100\% success for all $n \ge 4$ in \textsc{Llama 8B} and all $n \ge 6$ in both Qwen models, with relative gains reaching as high as $+1.62$ (\textsc{Llama 8B}, $n{=}10$) and $+0.88$ (\textsc{Qwen 4B}, $n{=}12$).

-\textit{Model Stock} follows a similar but weaker pattern: improvements are small but consistently positive at higher $n$ values, aligned with its conservative update rule.
-For instance, \textsc{Llama 8B} shows gains growing from $+0.06$ at $n{=}2$ to $+0.36$ at $n{=}12$ and $+0.36$ is the highest relative improvement that Model Stock achieves across all models.
-In contrast, \textit{TIES-Merging} almost never improves over the base model and deteriorates more severely as $n$ increases.
-For the averaged results, its success probability falls from 31\% at $n{=}2$ to 0\% at $n{=}12$, and its mean relative drop worsens from $-0.63$ to $-4.32$.
-Similar declines appear in every individual model; for example, in \textsc{Llama 8B}, the relative drop reaches $-8.32$ at $n{=}12$.
+This pattern consistently appears in the other models as well: TA reaches 100\% success for all $n \ge 4$ in \textsc{Llama 8B} and all $n \ge 6$ in both Qwen models, with relative gains reaching as high as $+1.62$ (\textsc{Llama 8B}, $n{=}10$) and $+0.88$ (\textsc{Qwen 4B}, $n{=}12$). \textit{Model Stock} follows a similar but weaker pattern: improvements are small but consistently positive at higher $n$ values, aligned with its conservative update rule.
+For instance, \textsc{Llama 8B} shows gains growing from $+0.06$ at $n{=}2$ to $+0.36$ at $n{=}12$, and $+0.36$ is the highest relative improvement that Model Stock achieves across all models. \textit{TIES-Merging} achieves a high probability of improving over the base model (averaging 75--87\% across $n \ge 2$), but the magnitude of these gains remains small and plateaus quickly, with the average relative improvement hovering around $+0.17$.
+TIES also exhibits instability at higher merge counts for certain models.
+For \textsc{Qwen-8B}, performance degrades from a peak of $+0.16$ at $n=4$ to $-0.08$ at $n=12$.
+As discussed in \cref{app:hyperparameter-ablations}, this behavior is likely a consequence of the method's sensitivity to task vector magnitude in heterogeneous settings.

 It is also important to note that individual fine-tuned checkpoints rarely outperform their own base model: at $n{=}1$, fewer than 50\% of the checkpoints exceed the accuracy of their corresponding base.
 In other words, a randomly selected expert is more likely to underperform than improve upon the base model.
 This confirms that the gains observed at higher $n$ do not stem from simply picking stronger experts, but rather from the constructive interference produced by merging multiple weaker ones.